 Applying sound business principles to our thinking about provision of public services is not about a dogmatic view of the free market; it is about an openness of mind and pragmatism to explore whichever model of delivery works most effectively.

 That for me this is encapsulated by the word 'commissioning' which fundamentally changes the way in which a local authority thinks.
-In some cases this may mean outsourcing, in others it will mean working with other public, private or third sector organisations.
+In some cases this may mean outsourching the control of the control o ing, in others it will mean working with other public, private or third sector organisations.
 In others we simply stop doing things.

 I do not mean to imply that these options will be easy.
 Several 'wicked issues' will need to be addressed on the way such as public sector pay and pensions.

 The challenge to an incoming government is simple - is it serious about localism or will it once it has been sweet talked by civil servants decide to hang onto all the levers of power?

 Are we up for this?
 Right now there is a vacuum that we can move into, but it will mean slaughtering a whole herd of sacred cows, closing 'pet' projects and it will be a bumpy journey.

 And if we fail to grasp the nettle?
-All of us and if we fail to grasp the nettle?
 All of us face the unpleasant prospect of either dramatically cutting services to vulnerable members of our communities or increasing council taxes.